A search for successful and choked jets in nearby broad-lined Type Ic supernovae: Multi-wavelength analysis

 \subsubsection{Host-galaxy-dominated radio emission}

 SN\,2022xzc displays strong evolution in the observed radio flux across our two epochs.
 In our first observation, carried out with the VLA in its C configuration, there is evidence for extended emission at 5.5\,GHz (Figure~\ref{fig:xzc emission}), with a $\approx 16 \pm 3.4\,{\rm arcsec}\,\times 6\pm 1.5\,{\rm arcsec}$ emitting region (derived using the \texttt{imfit} task in \texttt{CASA} in a circular region centered on the optical SN position with radius 3.5 arcsec).
 The measured peak flux density of $\approx 47\,\mu$Jy shows a large discrepancy with the integrated flux of $\approx 409\,\mu$Jy, as expected in the case of extended emission.
 In our second epoch, carried out with the VLA in its B configuration, the emission appears resolved out and we get a non detection in the searched area.
-We can estimate a lower-limit on the galaxy star-formation-rate required to explain the observed radio emission as originating from star formation in the host using the above measured integrated flux density and the following relation \cite{2011ApJ...737...67M}:
+We can estimate a lower limit on the host-galaxy star formation rate (SFR) required to account for the observed radio emission, using the above measured integrated flux density and the following relation \cite{2011ApJ...737...67M}:

 which implies ${\rm SFR}\gtrsim 1\,M_{\odot}\,{\rm yr}^{-1}$ when extrapolating the 1.4\,GHz flux from the one at $\nu_{\rm obs}=5.5$\,GHz using a spectral index $\alpha=-0.7$, i.e.:

 where $S_{\nu\rm_{obs}}$ is the integrated radio flux as estimated for the host galaxy.
 The derived radio SFR value is broadly consistent with the value of $\approx 0.4$\,M$_{\odot}$\,yr$^{-1}$ that we derive from an SED fitting to the NASA/IPAC Extragalactic Database (NED) host galaxy photometry.
 We caution that due to various degeneracies in the fit, as well systematics related to the inability to capture the full galaxy light in the photometry of nearby objects, all optical SFRs quoted hereafter are only accurate to about a factor of $\approx 3$.